Information on various categories of visa in China and which is legal for an Internship [Updated in 2018]

 - Note that different cities might have different guidelines, and that certain tech centers have more foreigner friendly policies.

 Looking for a visa advice?
-Get in touch with our department in charge of Visa to get detailed guidance.
-You may contact us via firstname.lastname@example.org
+Get in touch with our department in charge of Visa to get detailed guidance We can help you secure the right visa after accessing your situation and in compliance with our standards.
+You may contact us via email@example.com

 Leave comments and questions below and we will assist you to answer them